alphagov/gsp/README.md

 ## Running locally

-It is possible to run a GSP cluster locally using [kind](https://kind.sigs.k8s.io/).
-You will probably want to give your Docker daemon more RAM than the default (anecdotally 8GB works).
+It is possible to run a GSP cluster locally using [Minikube](https://kubernetes.io/docs/setup/minikube/).

 To create a cluster run: